HyoungSooo/smart-factory-faker/readme.md

 * Create BoolSensor

 ### V 0.4.0
-* Create method using heap(This function is more accurate Route fucntion is no longer maintained)
+* Create method using heap(This function is more accurate Processor class is no longer maintained)

 ### V 0.4.1
 * Can visualize the difined route

+### v 0.5.0
+* Huristic visualizer function is created(This function plots a number on a edge)